Applied AI

 • Cost of change and modernization roadmap: prioritize incremental modernization with clear milestones, ROI metrics, and a staged approach that migrates one asset class or site at a time while preserving stability in others.

 • Talent and organizational alignment: invest in cross-disciplinary teams that blend control engineers, data scientists, software engineers, procurement specialists, and production planners.
-Align incentives with reliability, efficiency, and safety goals rather than solely on automation speed.
+Align incentives with reliability, efficiency, and safety goals rather than solely automation speed.

 • Ethics, compliance, and transparency: maintain transparency about automated decision processes, data usage, and governance controls.
 Align with regulatory expectations and internal risk appetites to avoid unintended consequences.